If you’ve been shopping for a new refrigerator recently, you may be wondering where all the A-rated ones have gone?

 This means that different products that were previously rated A+++ may now have different energy ratings to each other.

-Most of the refrigerators previously rated A+++ are now D or E on the new scale.
+Most of the refrigerators previously rated A+++ are now D on the new scale.

 Picking a fridge freezer with an energy-efficiency rating halfway down the scale is likely to feel odd.
 Right now, though, buying a model in at least the D class is a good starting point for landing an energy-efficient appliance.